Opinion

 6

-Ariana M over 13 years ago
+Ariana M almost 14 years ago

 Israel conducted a military operation.
 They had military goals, and went after military targets, not civilians.
 Yes, there were a large number of what was called civilian casualties.
 That was incredibly unfortunate, but it came only after Israel dropped pamphlets, and made phone calls to the areas they were going to attack in order to achieve their military targets of Hamas leaders and weapon supplies.
 Not only did the civilians not take the warnings and evacuate, but Hamas placed them as human shields.
 Al-Aqsa TV and PalMedia Web told civilians to come to the homes of the leaders to try and prevent Israel from attacking them.
 With its actions, Hamas acknowledged that Israel does not want to harm the civilians, and hoped to protect their leaders by surrounding them with civilians and protect their weapons by placing them under schools and hospitals in Gaza.
 Israel had a right to protect itself from constant attack.
 The number of causalities was only as low as it was because of a strong Israeli effort to make it so, and it could have been much lower if Hamas had cared to try and protect the lives of the Palestinian people.